LuxuryKaze/Scrapping/README.md

 Get your own API and paste it in the input form

 # Note
-The AI API IS A FREE ONE WHICH ARENT THE BEST TO SCRAPS AND CONTROLLED WITH A SIMPLY PROMPT
+The AI API IS A FREE ONE WHICH ARENT THE BEST TO SCRAPS AND MAY HAVE A SLOW RESPON This are my Example for the Scraps Prompt ("scrap this web : "https://www.ebay.com/sch/i.html?_from=R40&_nkw=nike&_sacat=0&rt=nc&_pgn=1" with a name,price and description shows up")